orienteed/b2bstore-boilerplate-adapter/README.md

 ```

 &emsp;**Using the library**

+**Warning!** If you have added the module as above, you should already be in the _"develop"_ branch, so you can skip to the next step.

 The _b2bstore-boilerplate-adapter_ repository is designed to be used with the _"develop"_ branch with B2BStore.
 To start working with the adapter, switch to the _"develop"_ branch by running the following command in your adapter's root directory: